mlflow/mlflow/docs/source/gateway/index.rst

 The following guide will assist you in getting up and running, using a 3-route configuration to OpenAI services for chat, completions, and embeddings.

-Step 1: Install the MLflow AI Gateway service
+Step 1: Install the MLflow AI Gateway
 ---------------------------------------------
-First, you need to install the MLflow AI Gateway service on your machine.
-You can do this using pip from PyPI or from the MLflow repository.
+First, you need to install the MLflow AI Gateway.
+You can do this using ``%pip`` in your Databricks notebook as follows:

 Installing from PyPI
 ~~~~~~~~~~~~~~~~~~~~

 .. code-block:: sh

-    pip install 'mlflow[gateway]'
+    %pip install 'mlflow[gateway]'

 Step 2: Set the OpenAI API Key(s) for each provider
 ---------------------------------------------------